Riimu/Kit-CSRF/README.md

 never affect the state.
 For example, allowing users to be deleted using a simple GET request would make your website vulnerable to CSRF attacks.

+Finally, remember that CSRF tokens only protect you from external requests.
+They offer no protection against [Cross-site Scripting](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29) attacks.
+If the attacker is capable of running javascript on your website, the CSRF tokens offer no additional protection.
+Using a XSS attack, the attacker is always capable of finding out the CSRF token.
+The security of your website only as strong as the weakest link.

 ### Manual Usage ###

 If you wish to have more control over the token validation, this library